ke-zhu/intFRT/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of **intFRT** is to **int**egrate randomized controlled trials (RCTs) with external controls (ECs) in hybrid controlled trials, harnessing Fisher randomization tests (**FRT**) and Conformal Selective Borrowing (CSB).

-It improves the statistical efficiency of average treatment effect (ATE) estimation and inference while ensuring valid hypothesis testing.
+The goal of **intFRT** is to integrate randomized controlled trials (RCTs) with external controls (ECs) in hybrid controlled trials, harnessing Fisher randomization tests (FRT) and Conformal Selective Borrowing (CSB).
+It enhances the statistical efficiency of average treatment effect (ATE) estimation and inference while ensuring valid hypothesis testing.
+Key features include:

-The package offers functions to perform FRTs in hybrid trials, ensuring strict control of the Type I error rate.
+- Fisher randomization tests (FRT) in hybrid controlled trials, ensuring strict control of the Type I error rate.

-It implements CSB as both an estimator of ATE and a test statistic for FRT, enabling selective borrowing of comparable ECs to mitigate hidden bias and enhance statistical power.
+- Conformal Selective Borrowing (CSB) serves as both an ATE estimator and a test statistic for FRT, enabling selective borrowing of comparable ECs to reduce hidden bias and improve statistical power.

-It also includes a function to adaptively determine the selection threshold for CSB.
+- Adaptive determination of the selection threshold for CSB.

-Additionally, the package provides No Borrowing and various EC borrowing estimators (IPW, staIPW, CW, OM, AIPW, ACW), along with their inference results based on asymptotic normality, for comparison.
+- The package also provides No Borrowing and various EC borrowing estimators (IPW, staIPW, CW, OM, AIPW, ACW), along with their inference results based on asymptotic normality for comparison.

 ## Installation